Yaw vs Pitch: Difference and Comparison

 The yaw rate in a vehicle can be measured by installing accelerometers on the vertical axis.
 Such measuring devices are collectively known as yaw rate sensors.
 Additionally, the yaw velocity is measured with the help of gyroscopes.

-As understanding, the yaw movement is often confusing, the mnemonic to remember its direction is the word ‘Door’.
+As understanding, the yaw movement is confusing, the mnemonic to remember its direction is the word ‘Door’.
 Yaw movement is similar to the direction of opening or closing a door.

 What is Pitch?